earnestt1234/FED3_Viz/Installation.md

 Visit the [Anaconda download page](https://www.anaconda.com/distribution/) and download/install the **Python 3** (e.g. 3.7) version that matches your OS.
 Anaconda will install the Python language, a place to run code, and lots of helpful packages (some used by FED3 Viz).

-#### Step 3a: Install requirements with a virtual environment (recommended*)
+#### Step 3: Install requirements with a virtual environment (recommended*)

 FED3 Viz was built in Python 3.7.7, with specific versions of some 3rd party packages (like `pandas`, `matplotlib`, etc.).
 It is possible that changes to any of these libraries may alter or disrupt FED3 VIz's functionality in the future.
 To get around that issue, you can create a *virtual environment*; a segmented version of Python on your PC where specific versions of packages can be installed.
 These instructions will describe how to do so in Anaconda (but this is [doable](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) without Anaconda).

-To make a virtual environment with Anaconda (a la [these instructions](https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/)), open Anaconda Prompt.
+To make a virtual environment with Anaconda (a la [these instructions](https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/)), open Anaconda Prompt on Windows, or on Mac you can just use Terminal (for the latter if you find you can't use `conda` commands, you may have to do some [additional setup](https://towardsdatascience.com/how-to-successfully-install-anaconda-on-a-mac-and-actually-get-it-to-work-53ce18025f97).
 Run the following command, where `fed_viz` is the name you give the new environment:

 ```
 conda create --name fed_fiz python=3.7